cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ### omni_listpendingtransactions

-Returns a list of unconfirmed Omni transactions, pending in the memory pool.
+Returns a list of unconfirmed Zus transactions, pending in the memory pool.

 Note: the validity of pending transactions is uncertain, and the state of the memory pool may change at any moment.
 It is recommended to check transactions after confirmation, and pending transactions should be considered as invalid.